With the combination of a small number of people + software + servers and robots

 Since it is not yet available to the public, I will quote a brief summary.

 - After our last interview, I asked not only people inside the company, but also people outside the company, "Do you have any questions you'd like to ask?"
 I asked.
 Many of them said they were interested in Mogic's internal education.
-So this time, we would like to focus on education and talk about it more deeply than last time.
+So this time, we would like to focus on education and talk about it in more depth.

 I'd like to get into education out of the blue, but before I do, I'm wondering what kind of hiring you do.
 If you have any ideas about what kind of people you would like to hire, please let me know.